Teyras/MT/text/chapters/120_checks.md

 deviations is rather large, reaching up to 11ms.
 Upon closer inspection, we found that this is due to a small number of outliers.
-We conclude that the input data has a neglible effect on the execution time, even though there is a handful of inputs for the `qsort`, `bsearch` and `gray2bin` workloads on which the time measurements exhibit a notably higher standard deviation.
+We conclude that the input data has a neglible effect on the execution time, even though there is a handful of inputs for the `qsort`, `bsearch` and `gray2bin` exercise types on which the time measurements exhibit a notably higher standard deviation.

 ![A box plot of the iteration means of CPU time for each workload
 \label{dep-input-mean}](img/stability/dependence-on-input-means.png)